heschy/HeschyCrypt/README.md

+# TODO
+Update the README.MD: Add the heschycrypt_file(...) functions into the HOW_TO_USE Description...

 # HeschyCrypt
 is a simple library to encrypt and decrypt strings.
 It isn't verry secure but simple and okay. ***HeschyCrypt*** is good to save some data, but the decrypting is **verry** simple.